neumino/neumino.github.io/movies.md

-### Killers Anonymous
+### Midsommar
-*Released on 2019-06-27, vote average 3.8*
+*Released on 2019-07-03, vote average 7*

-A failed attempt to murder a Senator is connected to a group meeting secretly to discuss their darkest urges—to take lives.
+A young couple travels to Sweden to visit their friend’s rural hometown and attend its mid-summer festival.
+What begins as an idyllic retreat quickly descends into an increasingly violent and bizarre competition at the hands of a pagan cult.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/bmRieb7Nwic?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/I0UWIya-O0s?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>